kmacdonald06/language-translator/getting-started.md

     1. Click **View credentials** under **Actions**.
     1. Copy the `username`, `password`, and `url` values.

     **Important:** The tutorial uses Basic Authentication credentials.
-In some regions, new service instances also allow for {{site.data.keyword.cloud}} Identity and Access Management (IAM) tokens for authentication.
+In some regions, new service instances also allow for {{site.data.keyword.cloud}} [Identity and Access Management (IAM)](/docs/services/watson/getting-started-iam.html) tokens for authentication.
 Authenticate by using the approach that is right for your region and service instance.

-    For more information about authenticating with IAM, view //FIXME missing link
 - Make sure you have cURL:
     - The examples use cURL to call methods of the HTTP interface.
 Install the version for your operating system from [curl.haxx.se ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://curl.haxx.se/){: new_window}.
 Install the version that supports the Secure Sockets Layer (SSL) protocol.
 Make sure to include the installed binary file on your `PATH` environment variable.